 Qualifications

-Trainees work towards a Postgraduate Diploma in Health Data Analysis, delivered by University College London or the University of Manchester.
-Modules include: Health Data Analysis Principles, Statistical Methods for Health Data Analytics, Machine Learning in Health Care, Patient Safety and Clinical Risk, and Key Principles of Health Economics.
+Trainees work towards a Postgraduate Diploma in Health Analytics, delivered by University College London or the University of Manchester.
+Previous modules have included: Health Data Analysis Principles, Statistical Methods for Health Data Analytics, Machine Learning in Health Care, Patient Safety and Clinical Risk, and Key Principles of Health Economics.

 Teaching is delivered during working hours, but trainees can expect to complete coursework and revision in their own time.